Fiat Tipo (2015): The Project Ægea

-The development of the Tipo family began in 2014 when Fiat announced the Ægea project (Type 356) developed in a joint venture between Fiat (FCA Italy) and Tofaş.
+The development of the Tipo family began in 2014 when Fiat announced the Ægea project (Type 356).
 Specifically, the Italian manufacturer was building a family of C-segment cars to be marketed in Europe, the Middle East and Africa (EMEA) to replace both the old Fiat Bravo hatchback and the Linea sedan.
 The production site chosen was the Turkish Bursa plant (owned by Fiat and Tofaş), which already produced the previous Linea.
 Alfredo Altavilla, at the time director of the EMEA area of the FCA Italy group, and Olivier François, director of Fiat brand, declared that the Ægea family had been built according to the Fiat "Rational" range (including Panda, Punto, Fiorino and Doblò) vehicles characterized by functional solution, low running costs, spacious interior and low price list.

 The first version to be presented was the three-volume saloon at the Istanbul Motor Show in May 2015; called Fiat Egea, the car went into production in November of the same year, replacing the Linea in the Fiat range of products in Turkey.
 The name Egea is used only on the Turkish market because the term is very well known among the Turkish population as it identifies both the Aegean Sea that bathes the coasts of Turkey and the ancient medieval town of Yumurtalık.
 Production started in October of the same year for the Turkish market.
 Later the hatchback 5 door and station wagon versions were announced for spring 2016 with a different name on the European markets.
 In October 2015 Alfredo Altavilla announced that the official name of the cars for the European market would be Fiat Tipo, taking the historical name of the Fiat model of the 80s known for its spacious interior and low running costs.
 Fiat and Tofaş have invested a total of 1.5 billion dollars for the development and production of the Tipo.

 The Tipo in the European market

 In November 2015 sales of the Fiat Tipo sedan started in Italy, Spain and France.
 The 5-door hatchback and station wagon versions were presented at the Geneva Motor Show in March 2016.
 In 2016 the Tipo is officially on sale in all three of its variants throughout Europe, to the exception of the United Kingdom where the sedan is not imported due to the low demand for this type of vehicle.
 At the debut the engine range consisted of the 1.4 Fire 16V petrol delivering 95 hp, the 1.6 E.torQ 16V with 110 hp, the 1.3 Multijet II 16V diesel with 95 hp and 1.6 Multijet II diesel with 120 hp.

-In 2017 the Tipo range is enlarged with the entry of the Van station wagon variant available in the countries of southern Europe with a two-seat cabin.
-Also in 2017, dual-fuel variants (called EasyPower) are introduced powered by petrol and LPG.
+In 2017 the Tipo range was enlarged with the introduction of the two-seater Van variant of the station wagon, available in southern Europe.
+Also in 2017, dual-fuel variants (called EasyPower) were introduced, powered by petrol and LPG.